 \section{Potentially Non-D-Finite Classes}

 Here we present four permutation classes for which, despite the fact that they can be generated by fairly simple $\C$-machines, we do not know (and cannot even conjecture) their generating functions.
 Indeed, while we can implement the dynamic programming approach hinted at in the proof of Theorem~\ref{thm-poly-machine} to obtain many terms in the counting sequence of these classes (5,000 in the first case we present), we cannot fit a D-finite generating function to any of them.
-The first case we present has three basis elements of length four while the three following it are so-far-unenumerated 2$\times$4 classes''.
+The first case we present has three basis elements of length four while the three following it are so-far-unenumerated ``2$\times$4 classes''.
 We present the first example in detail but provide only sketches of the (very similar) arguments for the remaining examples.